Living in Difficult Times – living in the shadow of COVID-19

 What better time than this to draw near to Jesus?
 And remember his words as spoken in John 16:33, “I have told you these things, so that in me you may have peace.
 In this world you will have trouble.
 But take heart!
 I have overcome the world.”

 If you are in a high-risk category, or our safety measures don’t offer you adequate protection, we invite you to attend online at home.
 We desire everyone’s participation as we worship together, in whatever way best meets your needs.
+No one will think less of you if you attend online.

 It will be possible to attend a service at Trinity Vineyard without touching anything except for the bottom of your shoes on the floor and your backside on a pew or seat.

 We are observing the state’s guidance on church attendance.
 Therefore, we will allow up to 85 people in the sanctuary.
 Seating will be in the pews and a few additional chairs, with social distance of 6 feet between households.
 Pews will have a maximum of two households with 6-foot space between them.
 Every second pew will be completely vacant.
 Yellow caution tape clearly designates where seating is not available.
-The Blue Room will be our overflow room; the service will be live-streamed there.
+The Blue Room will be our overflow room; the service will be live-streamed there if needed.

 When you arrive, a greeter will open the door for you.
 Another greeter will be inside and will wipe down the stair railing after your use.
 No bulletins will be handed out.

 Facemasks are required.
 Bring your favorite!
 If you forget, a disposable facemask will be available when you enter.
 A touchless digital thermometer will also be available in case you forgot to take your temperature before you left home.
-Please refrain from coming if you have symptoms of anything contagious, including COVID-19.
+Please refrain from coming if you have symptoms of anything contagious, including Covid.

 You will pass a touchless hand sanitizer, available for your use.
 There will also be numerous sanitizer bottles placed throughout the building.

-A host will select a seating location that will be a good fit for the size of your household.
+If needed, a host will select a seating location that will be a good fit for the size of your household.
 An usher will escort you there if you would like.

 You may notice a sound coming from the top of the sanctuary above the worship team.
 It might be the Holy Spirit, but in addition we will be operating a powerful exhaust fan to produce airflow upward and outward.
 This ventilation will greatly reduce suspended aerosol particles that can transmit the virus.